 Because you are the one with something to lose, it’s truly incumbent upon you to push the case forward.
 As soon as you have finished your treatments (or have begun what will be extensive treatments), if you still have not heard from them, you should gather medical documents and bills and send a demand letter.

 You also should send a monetary amount that you consider to be fair compensation.
 This will allow them to counter-offer and respond.
 If you still aren’t getting a response, it may be time to talk to an attorney about moving your case forward in a more timely and professional manner.

 After an accident, sometimes the last thing you want is one more thing to worry about—one more phone call to make, one more letter to write.
-If your insurance company is giving you the run-around, hiring an attorney to handle those details for you can help expedite the process and get you the compensation you rightly deserve.
+If your insurance company is giving you the run-around or making you a lowball offer, hiring an attorney to handle those details for you can help expedite the process and get you the compensation you rightly deserve.

 Poynter & Bucheri Accident Recovery—Indianapolis Personal Injury Attorneys